bignellrp/awscloudformation/README.md

 There is a similar github project that has solved the automation of the tgw routes with lambda.
 For now the manual steps for adding the routes is fine considering its hopefully on the AWS roadmap to fix.

 https://github.com/MattTunny/AWS-Transit-Gateway-Demo-MultiAccount

-Minor change could be to update the parameters to include the public source IP as this is hardcoded to only work from 1 IP.

 # Project 2: VPC with VPN connecting to single Fortigate